Up a level | |||||||||

 To me that says that the Red Crescent 2½k stamps were not affected by the Tax, but the Child Aid 2½k stamps were primarily used for the Tax.

-A French-style Telegram of the 1900's, in Arabic and French, inside and outside.
+A French-style Telegram with pre-filled date of 190_ printed in Arabic and French, inside and outside.
+Again slanted perforations.

 The pre-printed year is "190", but as usual has not been completed.
 Images courtesy of AsianStamp - (click one for listing).